saurabhannadate93/Whats-my-House-worth/README.md

 For the ease of downloading, the raw data has been downloaded and placed in a public s3 bucket: **s3://housing-prices-data**

+**Note:** AWS CLI needs to be configured in your system for you to fetch the data.
+Kindly refer to this [link](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to set up the same.

 #### Local
 Run the following command in bash:
 ```bash